calaldees/teachingWorkshops/teacherTraining/assessment.md

 ### 'Cover your ass' case study

 * Every practical focused A-Level lesson.
 Sat one-to-one with student.
 These are the deadlines you've missed.
 These are the attainments of your current work.
 Conversation recorded in database.
 Key points for improvement.
-New dealines for missing work. weekley log of everything agreeed with student.
+New deadlines for missing work. weekley log of everything agreed with student.
 They know they have work that is 3 weeks late a letter will be sent home.
 * Near end of year a student realised they were really really really behind.
 Made a sob story about how they were not supported properly and it was the school/teachers fault.
 Parent goes on warpath.
 Calls meeting with Head of 6th form and Head of Department and Teacher.
 Parent ready for a fight.
 Teacher puts down 5 sheets of A4 with every conversation with the student over the year documented.
 Multiple letters sent home that 'never got there'.
 Student frog marched out of room.
 * NO Student.
 However good your rapport with, is your friend.
 They will turn on you.
 Your department will turn on you.
 The only defence you will ever have is assessment evidence and records.
 They are your lifeline.
-Never EVER keep poor records.
+ALWAYS keep good records.

 ### Software Concept